POACH3/JankyEncryptionStandard/Encrypt/README.md

 Advanced Encryption Standard (originally Rijndael) is a symmetric encryption.
 A 128, 192, or 256 key is randomly generated.
 This key is expanded into a set of "round keys" which are what is used to encrypt the data.
 Data subdivided into groups of 16 bytes which is organized into a 4x4 matrix.
 Each group of 16 bytes then undergoes multiple rounds of substitution (for a byte value in a predefined table), row shifting, column mixing, and is XORed with a round key.
 ## Implementation
 This is fully functional.
 128, 192, and 256 bit keys can be generated or a prior generated key can be used.
 Byte arrays or UTF-8 character strings can be encrypted.

+# Morse Code
+## Implementation
+This is fully functional, though more will be added.
+Plain text can be converted to Morse Code and then played.
+The tone frequency and speed (in words per minute) can be selected.
+Eventually the sound quality will be improved and the option of Farnsworth Timing provided.